 The practice had a health and safety policy and appropriate plans in place to deal with foreseeable emergencies.
 The health and safety policy covered identifying hazards and matters relating to staff and people who accessed the practice.
 There was a business continuity plan that outlined the intended purpose to help the practice overcome unexpected incidents and the responsibilities and duties.
 The plan outlined potential problems such as loss of computer system, loss of telephone and loss of electricity.
 Procedures were in place to enable them to respond to each situation.
 Where relevant contact telephone numbers of organisations to contact were listed in the policy.

 The practice carried out risk assessments to ensure they were prepared to respond to safety issues.
-This included a fire risk assessment which had been completed in April 2015.

 Infection control